valboz/VBMicrolensing/docs/python/Parallax.md

 Examples of valid satellite ephemerid tables are in [https://github.com/valboz/VBMicrolensing/tree/master/VBMicrolensing/data](https://github.com/valboz/VBMicrolensing/tree/master/VBMicrolensing/data).

 The satellite table(s) should be named "satellite*.txt" (with * replaced by a single character).
-The satellite table files should be in the directory specified as second argument in the `VBML.SetObjectCoordinates` function, as shown [above](Parallax.md#target-coordinates).
-When the `VBML.SetObjectCoordinates` is executed, the satellite tables are pre-loaded so that they are ready for use in any calculations.
+The satellite table files should be in the directory specified as second argument in the `VBM.SetObjectCoordinates` function, as shown [above](Parallax.md#target-coordinates).
+When the `VBM.SetObjectCoordinates` is executed, the satellite tables are pre-loaded so that they are ready for use in any calculations.

-If you want the magnification as seen from satellite 1, then just set VBML.satellite to 1 before the parallax calculation.
+If you want the magnification as seen from satellite 1, then just set VBM.satellite to 1 before the parallax calculation.

 ```
-VBML.satellite = 1 # All following calculations will be performed as seen from satellite 1 (Spitzer in this example)
+VBM.satellite = 1 # All following calculations will be performed as seen from satellite 1 (Spitzer in this example)
-Mag = VBML.BinaryLightCurveParallax(pr, t)
+Mag = VBM.BinaryLightCurveParallax(pr, t)
-print(f"Magnification as seen from satellite 1= {Mag[0]}"); # Output should be 3.88...
+print(f"Magnification as seen from satellite 1= {Mag[0][0]}"); # Output should be 3.88...
 ```

-If you want to return to the ground do not forget to set VBML.satellite back to 0!
+If you want to return to the ground do not forget to set VBM.satellite back to 0!

 [Go to **Orbital motion**](OrbitalMotion.md)